 WeChat sales of high-end $10 million properties have become a reality because WeChat is so invasive.
 For property investors, their whole life is largely run and coordinated via this single application.
 It is not so illogical to suggest that they will also search for new property investment opportunities on what is sometimes known as the ‘WeChat Times’ because the Chinese seek so much of their news and information here.

 Instant Cross Border Connection

 The live chat functionality allows developers and agents to instantly connect with interested parties.
-They can also present their property details, floor plans, and specifications via an official ‘microsite’ whilst posting live updates on a WeChat video stream for virtual property viewings and snapshots of the local neighborhood.
+They can also present their property details, floor plans, and specifications via an official ‘microsite’ while posting live updates on a WeChat video stream for virtual property viewings and snapshots of the local neighborhood.
 WeChat also serves as an important site for sharing quality, informative content on investment opportunities.

 ‘Social Commerce’ on a whole other level